Towards Effective and Robust Neural Trojan Defenses via Input Filtering

 We also consider 2 attack modes namely \emph{single-target} and \emph{all-target} \cite{nguyen2020input,zhao2020bridging}.
 In the first mode, only one class $t$ is chosen as target.
 Every Trojan image $\tilde{x}$ is classified as $t$ regardless of the ground-truth label of its clean counterpart $x$.
 Without loss of generality, $t$ is set to 0.
 In the second mode, $\tilde{x}$ is classified as $(k+1)\mod K$ if $x$ belongs to the class $k$.
 If not clearly stated, attacks are assumed to be \emph{single-target}.

-We report the test clean and Trojan accuracies of the 5 attacks (in single-target mode) in Table~\ref{tab:main-attack-results}.
-It is clear that the attacks achieve very high Trojan accuracies with little or no decrease in clean accuracy compared to the benign model's, hence, are qualified for our experimental purpose.
-For results of the attacks on $\Data_{\text{test}}$, please refer to Appdx.~\ref{subsec:Single-target-Attack-Results-on-Dtest}.
-We also provide results of all-target attacks in Appdx.~\ref{subsec:Results-of-All-target-Attacks-Defenses}.
+We report the test clean and Trojan accuracies of the benchmark attacks (in single-target mode) in Table~\ref{tab:main-attack-results}.
+It is clear that all attacks achieve very high Trojan accuracies with little or no decrease in clean accuracy compared to the benign model's, hence, are qualified for our experimental purpose.
+For results of the attacks on $\Data_{\text{test}}$, please refer to Appdx.~\ref{sec:Additional-Results-of-Benchmark-Attacks}.

-\paragraph{Baseline defenses }
+\paragraph{Baseline Defenses }